-Global workforce crisis in the upcoming 10 years is much talked about and immigration reforms being the most debated.
-The truth is one-third of the employers cannot fill the roles because they don’t have enough applicants.
+Global workforce crisis and immigration reform are two hot topics in the recruitment industry.
+The truth is that one-third of all employers cannot fill missing roles, because they don’t have enough applicants.
 However, the problem is bigger in Information and Communication Technologies where there are over hundreds of thousands of unfilled vacancies in Europe alone.

 To tackle the digital skill gap, massive reskilling and upskilling is required but the immediate future depends on innovative policies, workforce transformation, diversity and global recruitment.
 In the last decade European IT market has seen a growth in international workforce and is still growing at a rapid pace.